-The preliminary implementation schedule for recommended remedial alternatives for Soil Operable Units S-1 through S-3 is presented on Figure 18.
-The total time (from submittal of the Draft Remedial Action Plan to DTSC to end of construction activities) needed to implement the recommended remedial alternatives for Operable Units S-1, S-2 and S-3 is estimated to be approximately 30 months.
+The preliminary implementation schedule for recommended remedial alternatives for Soil Operable Units S-1 through S-5 is presented on Figure 18.
+The total time (from issuance of the Final Remedial Action Plan to end of construction activities) needed to implement the recommended remedial alternatives for Operable Units S-1, S-2, S-3, and S-5 is estimated to be approximately 22 months.
 Operable Unit S-4 is not included in the implementation schedule because remedial action for this Operable Unit was completed under an Interim Remedial Measure in 1991.

 Remedial activities will start with preparation of a Remedial Action Design Work Plan.
 Work on the Remedial Action Design Work Plan is scheduled to begin immediately after approval of the Final Remedial Action Plan by DTSC.
-Preparation of the Remedial Action Design Work Plan is expected to take approximately five months.
-DTSC review and approval of the Remedial Action Design Work Plan is expected to take approximately three and one-half months.
-Completing design documents, obtaining necessary construction permits, procuring equipment, and mobilizing crews and equipment to the site should take approximately five and one-half months after receiving DTSC approval of the Remedial Action Design Work Plan.
+Preparation of the Remedial Action Design Work Plan is expected to take approximately six months.
+DTSC review and approval of the Remedial Action Design Work Plan is expected to take approximately two months.
+Completing design documents, obtaining necessary construction permits, procuring equipment, and mobilizing crews and equipment to the site should take approximately five months after receiving DTSC approval of the Remedial Action Design Work Plan.